Site icon Le Monde The Poetic Travels

 Walking Tour of Innsbruck

-We began the tour on foot from Innsbruck Tourism office.
+We began the Innsbruck introduction walking tour from Innsbruck Tourism office.
 Why?
-There were a lot of tourism books, information booklets, maps and also staff available to help plan our day and is located in the city centre.
+There were a lot of tourism related books, information booklets, maps and also staff available to help plan our day and is located at the city centre.
 One could also buy souvenirs at reasonable rates here.

 Route map for the walking tour of Innsbruck.